 WHY Oak Hostel Cabin?

 - Location: A 10-minute walk from Kayabacho Metro Station, Oak Hostel Cabin is centrally located to city attractions like Asakusa, Akihabra, Shinjuku, making it an ideal place to stay in Tokyo

-- Budget: Japan is an expensive country and this hostel doesn’t pinch too much to your pocket
+- Budget: Japan is an expensive country and this hostel doesn’t pinch too much in your pocket

-- Reviews: It is one of the top rated hostel online.
+- Reviews: It is one of the top rated hostels online.
 I hardly came across any negative reviews

 - Staff: The multilingual staff was very courteous and answered all my queries patiently long before I stayed with them.
 They even helped me plan my city excursions

 WHAT do you get?

 - Capsule pod: The hostel had five floors out of which three were dedicated to 86 capsule pods – female dormitory, male dormitory and mixed dormitory.
 Each capsule was made with reinforced plastic and from inside it looked like an airplane’s cockpit.
 Capsules were stacked one on top of each other, which looked a little cramped from outside, but once I was inside, it did not feel small at all.
 I slept like a baby for the three days I was there.
 For privacy, there was a sliding curtain.
 The area was well lit and the capsule had its own charging port, air-conditioning and music system.
 I was provided with a locker and luggage space in front of my capsule.
 Maintaining silence was a must.